indiagulshan16/SparkApplication/README.md

 Here are some examples of how to use the code:

-- To join the two CSV files based on the `profile_id` column: val joinedDF = joinDataFrames(instagramDF, instagramPF, "profile_id")
+- To join the two CSV files based on the `profile_id` column: \n val joinedDF = joinDataFrames(instagramDF, instagramPF, "profile_id")

-- To generate a summary of the Instagram data: val summaryDF = joinedDF.select(avg("numbr_likes"), avg("number_comments"), count("post_id"))
+- To generate a summary of the Instagram data: \n val summaryDF = joinedDF.select(avg("numbr_likes"), avg("number_comments"), count("post_id"))
 summaryDF.show()

-- To filter out all rows where the `numbr_likes` column is less than 100: val filteredDF = joinedDF.filter(col("numbr_likes") > 100)
+- To filter out all rows where the `numbr_likes` column is less than 100: \n val filteredDF = joinedDF.filter(col("numbr_likes") > 100)
 filteredDF.show()